robbert-vdh/yabridge/README.md

 - Update yabridgectl to handle buth VST2 and VST3 plugins.
 - Update all documentation to refer to VST2 and VST3 support separately, and figure out how to do this in the least confusing way possible.
+- Mention that this update will break all existing symlinks and that the old `libyabridge.so` file should be removed when upgrading.
 - Update all the AUR packages.

 ![yabridge screenshot](https://raw.githubusercontent.com/robbert-vdh/yabridge/master/screenshot.png)